feldera/feldera/README.md

    tolerance is a preview feature that requires support from input and output connectors.

+7. **Seamless ad-hoc queries**.
+You can run ad-hoc SQL queries on a running or paused pipeline to inspect or debug the state of materialized views.
+While these queries are evaluated in batch mode using Apache Datafusion, their results are consistent with the incremental engine's output for the same queries, aside from minor dialect and rounding differences.

 ## 💻 Architecture

 The following diagram shows Feldera's architecture